 Spoon the strawberry purée into your serving glass.
 (If you want to add ice, add half of the strawberry purée before the ice, then the rest after.)

-Slowly and carefully pour the milk over the top to keep the layers separate for serving.
+Pour the milk carefully over the top to keep the layers separate.

 Mix well before drinking and enjoy!